WeileiZeng/Open-Source-COVID-19/about.md

 {% include page_summary_total.md %}

 ### About us
 Open Source COVID-19 collects open source projects during COVID-19.
-The projects are not necessarily hosted on GitHub, as long as it coroprates in an open source way, that everyone can access, inspect and improve it.
+The projects are not necessarily hosted on GitHub, as long as it corporates in an open source way, that everyone can access, inspect and improve it.
 <br>
 The goal of this navigation site is to help people access data, contribute to the projects, and trigger new ideas.